MarcusElwin/medium-converter/docs/index.md

 ## Key Features

-- **:material-file-multiple-outline: Multiple export formats**: Convert to Markdown, PDF, HTML, EPUB, LaTeX, and DOCX
+- **📑 Multiple export formats**: Convert to Markdown, PDF, HTML, EPUB, LaTeX, and DOCX
-- **:material-robot-outline: LLM enhancement**: Improve clarity and fix grammar with AI
+- **🤖 LLM enhancement**: Improve clarity and fix grammar with AI
-- **:material-lock-open-outline: Paywall access**: Use your browser cookies to access articles behind the paywall
+- **🔓 Paywall access**: Use your browser cookies to access articles behind the paywall
-- **:material-lightning-bolt-outline: Async processing**: Convert multiple articles in parallel
+- **⚡ Async processing**: Convert multiple articles in parallel
-- **:material-laptop-outline: Cross-platform**: Works on Windows, macOS, and Linux
+- **💻 Cross-platform**: Works on Windows, macOS, and Linux

 ## Installation